fengjixuchui/HyperVisor-Injector/README.md

 ##  WHAT ARE THE BENIFITS THAT COME WITH BUYING THE PRIVATE SOURCE CODE?
 - It is fully private source code and you will be given a complete HyperVisor with instructions + help and support needed to get everything set up and working

-- UI Mode ( imgui mode of the injector )
-- you can use detours + minhook
-- IAT dumper
-- cheat engine support + other debuggers
-- offset dumper
-- inject without any detections
-- have a full private source code ( fully undetected + Secure source code )
-- can hold hundred of users at one time
-- custome builds
-- panel api + loader for the hypervisor ( if you are wanting to have a secure loader for p2c and secure method of loading )
-- bypass vanguard
-- emulate eac + be

 ## Questions ?